John Prescott: Sexual assault allegation

-On 7 May 2006, The Sunday Times quoted Linda McDougall, wife of Austin Mitchell, as saying that in 1978 Prescott had pushed her "quite forcefully" against a wall and put his hand up her skirt as she opened the door for him to a meeting in her own house just after her husband became an MP; Prescott had not previously met her.
+On 7 May 2006, The Sunday Times quoted Linda McDougall, wife of Austin Mitchell, as saying that in 1978 Prescott had pushed her "quite forcefully" against a wall and put his hand up her skirt as she opened the door for him to a meeting in her own house just after her husband became an MP.

 Expenses claims

 On 8 May 2009, The Daily Telegraph began publishing leaked details of MPs' expenses.
 The Telegraph reported that Prescott had claimed £312 for fitting mock Tudor beams to his constituency home, and for two new toilet seats in as many years.
 Prescott responded by saying, "Every expense was within the rules of the House of Commons on claiming expenses at the time".

-2001 Rhyl incident

-On 16 May 2001, when arriving for a rally in Rhyl, Prescott was assaulted by a pro-hunting advocate throwing an egg at him.
-Prescott retaliated by punching the protester.
-A momentary ensuing scuffle was broken up by police and bystanders.
-This earned Prescott the nickname "Two Jabs".